bfairkun/LabProtocols/Cut_And_Tag.md

 22. Add 100 µL of pA-Tn5/Dig-300 mix and gently mix by pipetting.

 > The increased NaCl is necessary to avoid pA-Tn5 binding to accessible sites in chromatin, but can result in clumping, and in the presence of 0.05% digitonin can cause cell lysis.
 By reducing the digitonin concentration to 0.01% (from 0.05%) in the 300 mM NaCl buffer these problems are minimized.
 Barely visible clumps may appear when beads are suspended, but this does not appear to affect the efficiency of incubations or washes.
+If there is clumping, be careful to ensure that beads do not get lodged on the upper sides of the tubes where they may not effectively be treated with washes and enzymatic steps.

 {:start="23"}
 23. Place the tubes on a nutator at room temperature for 1 hr.

 24. After a quick spin, place the tubes on a magnet stand to clear and pull off the liquid.

-25. Add 180 uL Dig-300 buffer.
+25. Add 150 uL Dig-300 buffer.
 Invert 10x or gently vortex to allow the solution to dislodge most or all of the beads.

 26. Repeat steps 24-25 4 times.